-It was, being Fiji in December, raining just as I entered the chapel.
-We had originally planned to have drinks and photos outside, but had to move them last minute.
-The balcony upstairs by the Ballroom provided the perfect location (at the Sofitel, if you’re wondering).
-Which, as an aside; if you’re ever in Fiji, I highly highly highly recommend the Sofitel.
-It’s beautiful!
+It was, being Fiji in December, raining just as I entered the chapel (not pouring though).
+We had originally planned to have drinks and photos outside after the ceremony, but had to move them last minute.
+The balcony upstairs by the Ballroom provided the perfect location.

 Our photographers were so warm and friendly and they worked well with us… Especially considering we are two of the most awkward and unphotogenic people in existence.
 They relaxed us and had a joke with us, which was so special.

 I had pretty carefully chosen (dictated) the playlist and the DJ did a great job at the reception.
 Honestly, it’s all kind of a blur now, which I think is pretty standard for most weddings (it’s a big day!) but we partied pretty hard too.
 The food was excellent; a traditional Fijian lovo was prepared for us, which is a feast cooked in an underground oven.
 It was really unique and perfect for our guests.